 - While the fish is baking, boil the pasta al dente according to package directions.
 Typically 8-10 minutes.

-- Place a medium skillet over medium heat and pour in 1 TB of the olive oil.
+- Place a medium skillet over medium heat and pour in 1 Tbsp of the olive oil.

 - Plate with the fish and enjoy!